What is failed back surgery syndrome?

 How can FBSS be treated?

-Generally speaking, the only treatments available for FBSS are the same as those available for the original underlying degenerative spine condition – conservative methods, such as pain medication, physical therapy, application of heat, etc.; or more aggressive treatment, such as additional surgery.
+It can be extremely frustrating to come out of a surgery hoping it treats your spine condition, and then realizing that it only caused more problems.
+Generally speaking, the only treatments available for FBSS are the same as those available for the original underlying degenerative spine condition — conservative methods, such as pain medication, physical therapy, application of heat, etc.; or more aggressive treatment, such as additional surgery.
 There also is an option that has a higher success rate than open back surgery and can even treat the effects of failed back surgery syndrome.